-• Executive Management Group - this professional job group (004-chief executives and general administrators, public administration).
+- Executive Management Group this professional job group (004-chief executives and general administrators, public administration).
 This group is comprised of division directors and the agency head.
-No goals are set for this group for the 2000-2002 period.

-Managers - this professional job group (022--managers and administrators-salaried).
+No goals are set for this group for the 2002-2004 period. - Managers this professional job group (022--managers and administrators--salaried).

-This group is comprised of four Program managers.
-One Program manager was just recently hired in early 2000, and no additional vacancies are anticipated during the remainder of year 2000 through 2002.
+This group is comprised of eight managers.
+Two employees were promoted into managerial positions during 2001, and no additional vacancies are anticipated during the remainder of year 2002 through 2004.
 No goals are set for the 2000-2002 period for this group of unclassified staff.

-• Professionals/Para-professionals-this professional job group (303-supervisors general office, and 389-402-administrative support positions) is underutilized by 3 women and eight minority.
-However, because the availability percentage is so high for women in these types of jobs, no goal is set for women in this job group.
+• Professionals/Para-professionals-this professional job group (303-supervisors general office, and 389-402-administrative support positions).

-The agency is underutilized by eight minority in this professional group for which goals are considered.
-Based on our consideration of the turnover and possible expansion due to a federal grant which includes a number of staff in this professional group, even though no goals are set to address the underutilization of women in this group we would expect to correct the underutilization of one woman in this group for 2000-2002.
-The nature of the work of a significant number of staff in this group involves working with 4th to 6th grade minority students and students with families with no prior experience with higher education.
-We would expect to correct the underutilization of minorities in this group by at least two individuals in this professional group in the 2000-2002 period
+The agency is underutilized by 3 individuals with disabilities in this professional group for which goals are considered.
+Based on our consideration of turnover and possible expansion due to a federal grant which includes a number of staff in this professional group, we will attempt to fill at least one vacancy with a qualified individual with disabilities.
+In addition, even though no goals are set to address the underutilization of minorities in this group, the nature of the work of a significant number of staff in this group, funded through a federal grant, involves working with 4th to 6th grade minority students and students/families with no prior experience with higher education.
+Therefore, we will continue to actively recruit persons of color when position openings occur in this group.